 The study of people and societies, with particular emphasis on modern urban settings.

 The Department is committed to providing nationally and internationally recognised training in social research and equipping postgraduate students with broader transferable skills.
 Students applying for either the PhD or MPhil should have prior training in research methods at postgraduate level.
-The Department offers a postgraduate MRes (Social Research) that may be taken over one year full-time or two years part-time.
+The Department offers a postgraduate MRes (Social Science) that may be taken over one year full-time or two years part-time.
 The MRes and PhD together constitute our ESRC-recognised 1+3 postgraduate research programme.

 All full-time graduate students are provided with fully networked personal computers and shared office space, and all postgraduate students have access to an excellent central computing service and the use of a library that is well stocked for sociology and the social sciences more generally.